WilliamsPJ19/PRISMA-Data-Queries-Sites/R Query Codes/README.md

-# PRiSMA Data Cleaning Codes
+# PRISMA Data Query Codes
-This repository contains all PRiSMA codes that will be used internally and by sites.
+This repository contains all PRISMA codes that will be used internally and by sites.
 Right now this folder holds all of the query codes
-#### :pushpin: *Last updated on 20 October 2023*
+#### :pushpin: *Last updated on 21 November 2023*

 ## File Structure:
 * The query codes in this repository follow a similar naming structure as Synapse with the main folder being the date of upload in yyyy-mm-dd format